SECTION A: EQUILIBRIUM IN TWO DIMENSIONS

 3/4 In the side view of a 70-kg television resting on a 24-kg cabinet, the mass centers are labeled G1 and G2.
 Determine the force reactions at A and B. (Note that the mass center of most televisions is located well forward because of the heavy nature of the front portion of picture tubes.)

-board exerts a 25-N downward force on the roller C, determine the vertical reactions at A and D. Note that the connection at B is rigid, and that the feet A and are fairly lengthy horizontal tubes with a nonslip coating.
+3/5 The roller stand is used to support portions of long boards as they are being cut on a table saw.
+If the board exerts a 25-N downward force on the roller C, determine the vertical reactions at A and D. Note that the connection at B is rigid, and that the feet A and D are fairly lengthy horizontal tubes with a nonslip coating.

 3/6 The 450-kg uniform I-beam supports the load shown.
 Determine the reactions at the supports.